Ph.D. - MS - Undergraduate

 K. Clint Slatton received his BSAE (1993), MSAE (1997), MSEE (1999), and Ph.D.E.E.
 (2001) degrees from UT Austin.
 His Ph.D. dissertation was entitled Adaptive Multiscale Estimation for Fusing Image Data (co-advisors were Prof. Melba Crawford and Prof. Brian L. Evans).
 He has been researching aerial and satellite imaging since 1993, including one year of full-time work experience at the Jet Propulsion Laboratory in Pasedena, California.
 From January 2002 to August of 2003, he worked as a full-time research engineer at the Center for Space Research at UT Austin.
 Since September 2003, he has been an Assistant Professor in the Department of Electrical and Computer Engineering at the University of Florida in Gainesville, Florida.
 He can be reached at slatton@ece.ufl.edu.

 Murat Torlak finished his Ph.D.E.E. degree at UT Austin in August of 1999.
 His Ph.D. dissertation was entitled Estimation and Capacity of Channels in Smart Antenna Wireless Communication Systems (co-advisors were Prof. Guanghan Xu and Prof. Brian L. Evans).
 As mentioned in the Vita section of his PhD dissertation, Dr. Torlak received his B.S.E.E. degree (1992) from Haceteppe University, his M.S.E.E.
 (1995) from The University of Texas at Austin.
 In his dissertation research, he developed robust smart antennas at the base station for improving performance of second-generation mobile outdoor communications systems.
-He is currently an Associate Professor in the Department of Electrical and Computer Engineering at The University of Texas at Dallas in the Electrical Engineering Department.
+He currently holds the rank of Professor in the Department of Electrical and Computer Engineering at The University of Texas at Dallas in the Electrical Engineering Department.
 He can be reached at torlak@utdallas.edu.

 Dong Wei finished his Ph.D.E.E. in August of 1998.
 His Ph.D. dissertation was entitled Coiflet-Type Wavelets: Theory, Design, and Applications (co-advisors were Prof. Alan C. Bovik and Prof. Brian L. Evans).
 Dong received his B.S.E.E. from Tsinghua University in Beijing, China, in 1992, and his M.S.E.E. from Rice University in Houston, Texas, in 1995.
 His M.S.E.E. thesis was entitled Image Data Compression using Wavelet Decomposition.
 For his Ph.D. dissertation, he developed new families of one-dimensional and non-separable multidimensional wavelets.
 He is currently with SBC Labs in Austin, Texas, which is now called at&t Labs.
 He can be reached at wei@labs.sbc.com.